 To heal long standing unwanted patterns you will benefit from doing the work required to replace them with better feeling thoughts and healthier mental habits.
 Reprogramming, or rewiring your brain sounds ominous, but in reality, it is not difficult and you can make great strides within two months if you commit to the process.
 The brain is changing and rewiring all the time, so you may as well direct that neuroplasticity in the direction you want.
 In the long-run, this work will pay off as improved mental and emotional well-being, as well as improvements in how you relate to others and how you behave in the world.
 These changes may also be evident as straighter posture and a greater sense of ease in your body.
 Health issues may resolve.

-Making mental wellness techniques a part of your daily life will go a long way to keeping you healthy and happy.
-They offer a healthy dose of prevention and relief in mind, body and spirit.
+Making healthy self-talk and mental wellness techniques a part of your daily life offer a healthy dose of prevention and relief in mind, body, and spirit.
+They go a long way to keeping you healthy and happy.

 Reminder: The information in this guide and its linked pages pertain to thoughts and feelings, not diagnosed mental health conditions.
 If you have a diagnosed mental condition (or believe you might), do not experiment with these techniques or remedies without your doctor's approval.
 They may be contra-indicated for your condition or your medications at this time.